Technical Architecture

 Execution Boundary

-Browser-native request interception using MV3 service worker + declarativeNetRequest.
-The request is held at the network boundary — not forwarded — until ALLOW decides.
+In-process request interception using the VisIQ harness: visiq() wraps every tool dispatch in place.
+The request is held inside the execution path, not executed, until ALLOW decides.
 There is no code path around this.

 ALLOW